tiagopereira/ast4310_h20/docs/index.md

 - Classes will be held in person unless otherwise directed
 - Given COVID-19 rules, students in quarantine/isolation will be able to participate remotely (see also [Software and Tools](tools/))
 - See separate page for [syllabus and literature](literature/)
+- Visualisations and other in-lecture exercises will be shared under [resources](resources/)

 ## Assessment